christianp/wp-writemaths-plugin/README.md

 Adds [write maths, see maths](http://christianp.github.com/writemaths) to comment boxes, and to TinyMCE editor instances (in particular, the post editor).

+Requires MathJax to be available to `wp_enqueue_script` under the name `'mathjax'`.
+The [Simple MathJax plugin](https://github.com/scoskey/Simple-Mathjax-wordpress-plugin) does this.

 ### Licence
 Copyright 2014 Christian Perfect